ty-elastic/intheirownwords/README.md

 # In Their Own Words

-An exemplary project to demonstrate the art-of-the-possible for search of informative video using off-the-shelf ML models and Elasticsearch!
+An exemplary project to demonstrate the art-of-the-possible for search of informative video using off-the-shelf ML models and Elasticsearch ELSER semantic search!

 ## Background